VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 set of labels for sharding.
 For example, it may be needed to route all the metrics with the same `instance` label to the same `-remoteWrite.url`.
 In this case you can specify comma-separated list of these labels in the `-remoteWrite.shardByURL.labels` command-line flag.
 For example, `-remoteWrite.shardByURL.labels=instance,__name__` would shard metrics with the same name and `instance` label to the same `-remoteWrite.url`.
+The sharding logic can be inverted by specifying `-remoteWrite.shardByURL.inverseLabels`, so that metrics are sharded using all labels except the ones specified in `-remoteWrite.shardByURL.labels`.

 See also [how to scrape big number of targets](#scraping-big-number-of-targets).